 There were low moments, to be sure.

-Near the end of his reign as athletic director, the men’s basketball program was caught up in a scandal that led to the resignation of coach Jim Harrick and resulted in the Bulldogs removing themselves from the SEC and NCAA tournaments.
+Near the end of his reign as athletic director, the men's basketball program was caught up in an embarrassing scandal that led to the resignation of coach Jim Harrick and revelations that his son, an assistant coach, taught a hoops class with a final exam that included questions such as ''How many points does a 3-point field goal account for in a Basketball Game?''

 Dooley's four-decade stay ended unceremoniously.
 He was forced into retirement after a nasty spat with then-university President Michael Adams in 2004.